raoul2000/yii2-workflow/CHANGE.md

 - update unit tests
 - check interface implemented instead of class
 - remove *StatusInterface.addTransition()* method
 - add workflow source component to WorkflowBaseObject constructor.
-Update Status and Workflow interface to enable accessing workflow items from Status or Workflow.
+Update Status and WorkflowInterface to enable accessing workflow items from Status or Workflow instances.

-For instance it is now possible to do the following :
+For example it is now possible to do the following :

 ```php
 // let's get a status instance from our Post model